The Malabar Headland National Park Western Walking Track Opens

-The 1.15km track provides public access to Malabar Headland, which recently re-opened to the public for the first time in 100 years, and creates a circular loop by linking with the coastal National Parks Wildlife Service Boora Point Walking Track.
+The 1.15km track provides public access to Malabar Headland, which recently re-opened to the public in February 2018 for the first time in 100 years, and creates a circular loop by linking with the coastal National Parks Wildlife Service Boora Point Walking Track.

 One of the most exciting elements of this opening is that the Western Walking Track will be open seven days a week and is located in an area of the headland that will not be impacted by the ANZAC Rifle Range shooting days (although the unmistakable sounds of gun fire are ever present).
 Fantastic!

 The official proceedings took place in Pioneer Park, Malabar.
 It commenced with a wonderful Welcome to Country by local indigenous elder, of the Cadigal people, Aunty Lola.
 Aunty Lola explained that this land was used as camping grounds for the Bidjigal and gadigal clans.
 The track today still exhibits evidence of their presents here with rock paintings and axe carvings.

 “This track belongs to the people” cried Randwick Mayor Lindsay Shurey during her official opening speech.
 It has long been cared for by the wonderful volunteers from friends of Malabar through their bush rejuvenation program.

 The walk opens up the western section of Malabar Headland National Park and is a joint initiative between Randwick City Council and NSW National Parks and Wildlife Service (NPWS).